htrajan/ht-drawsteel/Negotiation/Motivations and Pitfalls/Higher Authority.md

 # Higher Authority

 An NPC with the higher authority motivation remains staunchly loyal to a person or force they perceive as more important than themself.
-This higher authority could be an organization, a deity or being of great [[Power|power]], a formal leader such as a [[Noble|noble]] or monarch, a mystical presence or force the NPC might not fully understand, or a person the NPC sees as an informal authority figure (an older sibling, a personal hero, and so forth).
+This higher authority could be an organization, a deity or being of great power, a formal leader such as a noble or monarch, a mystical presence or force the NPC might not fully understand, or a person the NPC sees as an informal authority figure (an older sibling, a personal hero, and so forth).

 An NPC with the higher authority pitfall scoffs at the idea of serving another.
 The NPC might not believe that all people should be free, but they certainly believe that they personally shouldn't have to answer to anyone.